 * FOR THE FACE & FIGURE WORKSHOP.
 For this workshop especially useful three-colour palettes are:

-white, raw sienna or yellow ochre, viridian (Daler-Rowney, Winton or Van Gogh – rather NOT W&N Artist’s Quality viridian), and then for the red: Indian red
+white, raw sienna or yellow ochre, viridian (Winton or Van Gogh – rather NOT W&N Artist’s Quality viridian; the same colour is made and sold by Rowney and Williamsburg under the name Pthalo Green), and then for the red: Indian red

 white, raw sienna or yellow ochre, viridian, and then for the red: a mix of burnt sienna and alizarin crimson (magenta, for instance the cheap but perfectly good Daler-Rowney one, can replace alizarin crimson)

-One can also try replacing the viridian in any of these palettes with black (type of black doesn’t matter) or Indigo (here I recommend W&N Artist’s Quality Indigo; the Lukas indigo is very purplish, which doesn’t work well in a three colour palette).
+One can also try replacing the viridian in any of these palettes with black (type of black doesn’t matter) or Indigo (here I recommend W&N Artist’s Quality Indigo; the Lukas indigo is very purplish; this can be remedied by premixing it with the right amount of Phthalo Green or Viridian to make it blue-black instead of purple-black).

-- Winsor and Newton Artist’s Quality Magenta (NOT Permanent Magenta – that is a different colour!)
-PRICE 2
+- Winsor and Newton Artist’s Quality Magenta (NOT Permanent Magenta – that is a different colour!
+The Winton Magenta gives you a less bright blue when you mix it with the Viridian or Phthalo Green specified below) PRICE 2

 - Winsor and Newton Artist’s Quality Raw Sienna PRICE 1 (for this colour buying Winton will not affect the end result too badly; Yellow Ochre also an option but harder to mix really dark colours with this).
 Even better is

 b) Transparent Yellow Oxide, either Van Gogh (inexpensive; don’t know whether it is available in the Western Cape, available from Herbert Evans in Johannesburg) or Old Holland (expensive, not stocked by anyone in South Africa, to my knowledge)

 - Winsor and Newton Artist’s Quality Burnt Umber PRICE 1